foqueiroz/arcdocs.github.io/book/getting_started/logon.md

 Before you can begin connecting to the University HPC systems you'll need to complete the following setup:

 - Have requested and had confirmation that your HPC account has been created.
-You out more on our [Requesting a HPC Account page](./request_hpc_acct)
+You can find out more on our [Requesting a HPC Account page](./request_hpc_acct)
 - Have an SSH client installed on your device.
 See below for different details depending on your operating system ([MacOS/Linux](#macos-linux-terminal) or [Windows](#installing-mobaxterm))

 ### MacOS/Linux Terminal